kranzky/insoluble/folly.md

 "Wait, don't jump to conclusions!"
 Angela said, barely containing her excitement.

-"That's the strangest spoon I've ever seen!" screamed Angela, eyes wide upon the square utensil.

-"What could it be for?"

-Lloyd, taken aback by Jenny's bitchy response, raised the volume of his voice, defending his position.
-As the argument escalated, the group was suddenly interrupted by a librarian who entered, securing the door behind her.
-She introduced herself as Wren, a name which seemed fitting given her elaborate plumage of tattoos, resembling the colorful squares buried in her skin.
-Wren hears someone mention the mysterious spoon and calls out, "Wait, I remember that from the gate's ladder!"
-Jenny, now intensely interested, sits down to listen as Wren begins to share her knowledge about the peculiar square spoon.

-"Look, there's something written here!" the protagonist exclaimed, pointing out the faint etchings on one of the peculiar objects.

 Jenny watched Wren intensely, her confidence growing.
 She had never been more certain of her ability to decipher the hidden meaning behind the peculiar objects.
 The type of knowledge required was unfamiliar to most people, but Jenny's keen intellect and natural curiosity made her uniquely suited for the task.

-"Your prompt response is quite flattering," Jenny said brusquely, acknowledging the group's enthusiasm for the secluded mystery they were uncovering.

 Lloyd pouted, his face flush, and the changing color in his throat betrayed his annoyance.
 From behind a desk, a sudden flip of a page sounded, drawing their attention to the source of the noise.

 "Typed celebrities hawking literature discussions?"
 Lloyd questioned incredulously, unable to fathom the relevance of such a topic.
 Jenny, however, found herself intrigued by this unexpected turn in their conversation.
 She felt a strange connection to the celebrities and the literature they discussed, as if she had heard of these discussions before but couldn't quite recall when or where.

-Wren, the librarian, became more invested in the mysterious objects' history, her eyes lighting up as she listened to the others debate the possible connections between the strange etchings and the typed celebrities hawking literature.

-"I feel a connection to these celebrities' discussions," Jenny admitted hesitantly, unsure if the others would dismiss her intuition as pure fantasy.

-The group became intrigued by Jenny's suggestion of a connection between the mysterious objects and the celebrities, wondering if the answer to the puzzle lay hidden within these seemingly unrelated elements.

 "You're an image because you haven't done your job."